 Handling cat poop may have an “eww” factor, but it isn’t typically dangerous.
 That said, there is a concern that cat poop can contain a parasite called Toxoplasma gondii, which causes Toxoplasmosis.
 You can also get Toxoplasmosis from eating raw or undercooked meat.
 Toxoplasmosis isn’t a big deal for most people who either won’t get sick or show only mild flu-like symptoms.
 However, it is of particular concern to pregnant women who can pass the parasites along to the unborn child and cause birth defects or even fetal death.

 Just to be safe, pregnant women should hand over litter box duties until the baby is born.
-If that’s not possible, scoop and clean the box wearing rubber gloves and wash your hands thoroughly after you’re done.
-Keeping your cat inside—which is recommended by the ASPCA for all cats—can also help prevent them from contracting this parasite.
+If that’s not possible, scoop and clean the box wearing rubber gloves and thoroughly wash your hands after you’re done.
+Keeping your cat inside—which is recommended by our strategic partner The American Society for the Prevention of Cruelty to Animals® (ASPCA®) for all cats—can also help prevent them from contracting this parasite.

 Going outside of the box can also point to a health issue, so be sure to talk to your vet if the situation continues.